Sony Master Series A9G 4K HDR OLED TV review: The best TV

 The same can be said for the A9G’s handling of shadow detail, which is admittedly a difficult trick to pull off.
-By their nature, OLED pixels have a pretty steep slope as they move from dark grey to black.
+By their nature, OLED pixels have a steep slope as they move from dark grey to black.
 As such, it is hard for OLED TVs not to “crush blacks” by going from the greyscale ladder straight to black, skipping several steps in the process and therefore losing detail in dark areas.

-Somehow, Sony handles this issue slightly better than its competitors.
+Somehow, Sony handles this issue better than its competitors.
 Once again, I felt like I got the most balanced, even picture possible.

 That’s the critical, drill-down analysis, but you don’t have to be a videophile to see the A9G is an impeccable TV.
 Over the course of weeks of evaluation, dozens of co-workers stopped by to see what I was working on and each of them made the same comment: Wow!